 Guidance is necessarily speculative in nature, and it can be expected that some or all of the assumptions underlying the guidance furnished by us will prove to be incorrect or will vary significantly from actual results.
 For example, on a number of occasions in 2014, we adjusted our revenue guidance as our assumptions were proven incorrect by our actual results.
 Accordingly, our guidance is only an estimate of what management believes is realizable as of the date of release.
-Actual results will vary from our guidance and the variations may be material.
-In light of the foregoing, investors are urged not to rely upon our guidance in making an investment decision with respect to our Class A common stock.
+Actual results will vary from our guidance in making an investment decision with respect to our Class A common stock.